10 Health Habits to Start Right Now

 Good quality protein is crucial to daily function, and some of us don’t get enough of it.
 Protein helps us to produce digestive enzymes, generate hormones, build our immunity and blood, structure our bones, teeth, hair, nails and skin, and offer us energy.
 Try these 21 Ways to Get More Protein in Your Diet if you’re struggling to eat enough!

 It’s important to choose protein sources carefully, particularly if you eat animal products.
 We recommend purchasing organic animal protein sources, preferably from a local farmer that you know and trust.
-If you’re vegan, ensure you choose organic, non-GMO soy products, and opt for raw, organic nuts and seeds to avoid pesticides.
+If you opt for plant-based protein, ensure you choose organic, non-GMO soy products, and choose raw, organic nuts and seeds to avoid pesticides.

 Make good use of food leftovers.